eduMFA/eduMFA/doc/faq/brute-force.rst

 .. index:: brute force, fail counter

-For each failed authentication attempt privacyIDEA will increase a fail counter of a token.
+For each failed authentication attempt eduMFA will increase a fail counter of a token.
 If the maximum allowed fail counter is reached, authentication with this token is not possible anymore.
 The token gets a timestamp mark, when the maximum fail counter was reached.